nbasilico/debian-mips/guides/install.md

-   sudo modprobe nbd max_part=63         # enable the ndb kernel module on the host, set max partitions number to 63 sudo qemu-nbd -c /dev/nbd0 hda.img    # export the virtual disk to a nbd device in our local file system sudo mount /dev/nbd0p1 /mnt           # mount the disk's boot partition under /mnt so we can access it cp -r /mnt/boot/initrd.img-*-malta .  # copy the initrd from the boot partition into the working directory sudo umount /mnt                      # unmount the partition sudo qemu-nbd -d /dev/nbd0            # detatch the nbd device
+   sudo modprobe nbd max_part=63         # enable the ndb kernel module on the host, set max partitions number to 63 sudo qemu-nbd -c /dev/nbd0 hda.img    # export the virtual disk to a nbd device in our local file system sudo mount /dev/nbd0p1 /mnt           # mount the disk's boot partition under /mnt so we can access it cp /mnt/boot/initrd.img-*-malta ./    # copy the initrd from the boot partition into the working directory sudo umount /mnt                      # unmount the partition sudo qemu-nbd -d /dev/nbd0            # detatch the nbd device
    ```